-The bill amends the Aeronautics Code of the State of Michigan, specifically section 135, to clarify the procedures for political subdivisions regarding federal assistance for airports and aeronautical facilities.
-It allows political subdivisions to accept federal or other assistance for various airport-related activities, while also stipulating that any project application to the Federal Aviation Administration (FAA) must first receive approval from the commission.
+The bill amends the existing aeronautics law in Michigan, specifically focusing on the roles and responsibilities of political subdivisions regarding the acquisition and management of airports and aeronautical facilities.
+It allows these subdivisions to accept federal or other assistance for various activities related to airports, such as construction and maintenance.
+However, it stipulates that any project application for federal funding must first receive approval from the state aeronautics commission.

 Statutes affected: Senate Introduced Bill: 259.135